simpletoimplement/runkit7-runkit7/README.md

 The following contributions are welcome:

 -   Pull requests with  PHP5 -> PHP7 code migration of functions
--   New test cases for features that no longer work in PHP7, or code crashing runkit7.
+-   New test cases for features that no longer work in PHP7, or bug reports containing code crashing runkit7.
 -   Issues for PHP language features that worked in PHP5, but no longer work in PHP7, for the implemented methods (`runkit_function_*` and `runkit_method_*`)
 -   Fixes and documentation.